markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 }
 ```

-The main function `validateRecaptchaRequest` which is called from the Livewire
-components `handleRecaptcha` function hits the Google reCaptcha endpoint to
+In the `handleRecaptcha` function on the Livewire component we are calling `validateRecaptchaRequest` which hits the Google reCaptcha API endpoint to verify the request and return if it was a successful or not.
-verify the request.

-It then gets the response and returns the `success` value which will be either
-`true / false`.

-On the Livewire component, this value is then used the the `recaptcha` state.
-If
+On the Livewire component, the returned value from the API becomes the `recaptcha` state.

-it returns `false` then the validation will fail when the form is submitted via
+If it returns `false` then the validation will fail when the form is submitted, if it's `true`
-the `submitForm` function and an error message will be shown, if it's `true`
 then the form will submit.

 When the form submits we are using the Livewire function `reset()` to reset the
-Livewire components state and then calling the `resetRecaptchaComponent` on the
+Livewire components state, we are then calling the `resetRecaptchaComponent` on the
-trait, this uses the Livewire `dispatchBrowserEvent` function to emit the event
+trait, which uses the Livewire `dispatchBrowserEvent` function to emit the event
-`reset-google-recaptcha` to the window.
+`reset-google-recaptcha` to the DOM window.

-This is then listened for in the global JavaScript that was added to the layout
-and resets all the Google reCaptcha components.
+When `reset-google-recaptcha` is triggered it resets the Google reCaptcha components.

+---

+And there we have it, a working Google reCaptcha with Livewire.

+Hopefully this isn't too confusing, there's a lot of pieces talking to eachother spread across files, but once the logic has been added to the project it becomes a lot easier to follow.